ucvm/markerDB/README.md

 ### Step 4: Alignment

-Although not required for many taxonomic classifiers, like RDP, some pipelines do require an alignment the database is aligned using mafft.
+Although not required for many taxonomic classifiers, like RDP, some pipelines (like mothur) sometimes do require an alignment the database is aligned using mafft.

+This step is not done automatically.
+Run `snakemake -j 2 --use-conda align` to generate an aligment.

 ### Step 5:  Outputs